 |Position:||Assistant Coach/Recruiting Coordinator|

-Adam Pavkovich, formerly an assistant coach at Notre Dame and an eight-year veteran of professional baseball, joined the Georgia State staff as assistant coach and recruiting coordinator in 2015-16.
+Daniel Furuto, formerly an assistant coach at Abilene Christian, joins the Georgia State baseball staff as assistant coach and recruiting coordinator.